vars1ty/Linux-Fixes/README.md

 2. Run Unity Hub using `LIBVA_DRIVER_NAME=nvidia unityhub`
 3. Done
 ## Flatpak Apps can't open FileChooser, etc
-Warning: Adding the `hash dbus-update...` line may prevent OBS Studio from working, ONLY use it if absolutely needed.
+> **Warning**: Adding the `hash dbus-update...` line may prevent OBS Studio from working, ONLY use it if absolutely needed.

 Usually only step 1 and 2 are needed, the rest is only in rare occasions.